-Midori helped lead the design of The Edge, our multi-award-winning sustainable beacon in Amsterdam created for Deloitte.
+Midori helped Ron lead the design of The Edge, our multi-award-winning sustainable beacon in Amsterdam created for Deloitte.
 The project set new standards for sustainable design through actively-integrated environmental features and also proactive intelligent workplace design.

-Previously, Midori worked on a wide range of projects across Europe, Asia, India and the United States.
+She also worked on a wide range of projects across Europe, Asia, India and the United States.
 These include master plans in Gurgaon, India and Moscow, hotel resorts in Macau, China and Abu Dhabi, a media centre in Abu Dhabi, an office and retail development in Delhi, a headquarters building in Amsterdam and the new National Theatre of Cyprus.
 In London, she worked on a library extension for the National Maritime Museum in Greenwich and two new halls of residence at the Prince’s Gardens Campus for Imperial College.